OctopusDeploy/blog/blog/2022-q2/configuring-linux-servers-with-runbooks/index.md

 ## Creating a Linux server in Azure

 Microsoft Azure is a cloud computing platform for creating virtual machines, web applications, and other cloud-based resources.
-We'll use Azure to create a Linux server for our runbook example.
+We use Azure to create a Linux server for our runbook example.

 On the Azure home page, navigate to **Create a resource**, then **Ubuntu Server 20.04 LTS**, then **Create**.

 Choose the linked subscription and create a new resource group.
 Give the server a name.
-Under **Administrator account** generate an SSH public key or password, which you'll use later.
+Under **Administrator account**, generate an SSH public key or password, which you use later.
 Select **Review + Create** to accept the default settings.

 When finished, select **Go to resource**.
 Connect to the server by clicking **Connect, Bastion**.
 You need to enter either your SSH key or password from earlier.
 If this is your first time setting up Bastion, click **Deploy Bastion**, and wait for it to complete the set up.